Pretty Posts

-Top 10 best tourist attractions in Georgia
+- Top 10 best tourist places in Peru

 Located at the crossroads of Eastern Europe in the Caucasus region of the continent, Georgia is a small country that came into being after several kingdoms amalgamated into one single sovereign state.
 The capital and largest city of Georgia is Tbilisi.
 Georgia has gone through a major structural reform since the breakage of USSR and thus its economy is in a developing stage.
 Tourism, however is on a rise unsurprisingly.
 Unmatched in its mountainous ranges and undeterred by its vibrant past, Georgia is a meeting point where tradition and modernity conjoin to provide fascinating experience to its tourists.
 The shimmering beaches, snow-tipped pinnacles, unexplored archaeological gems and culturally exotic towns offer a terrific travelling experience to cherish for a long time.